ajeebkp23/https-github.com-jbergantine-django-newproj-template-doc/Background-Processing-with-django-celery-Utilizing-Redis-as-a-Broker-and-supervisord-as-a-Daemon-on-WebFaction.md

     celery-with-redis
     django-supervisor

 Add the following to the list of installed apps in the project's settings file.
-The first line is required for Celery, the second to use the Django database as the broker:

     'djcelery',
     'djsupervisor',